How to overcome the limitations of the Google Analytics 4 API quotas in Looker Studio (formerly Google Data Studio)

 Google Sheets and the Supermetrics connectors

-You can also use Google Sheets as data storage.
+You can also use Google Sheets as data storage using Supermetrics for Google Sheets.
 From there, feed your data from Google Sheets to Looker Studio for visualizing and reporting.

 But, you’re also limited to 1 million rows.
 That’s why if you’re dealing with a lot of data, it’s best to use a data warehouse like BigQuery.